peteroupc/MailLib/docs/PeterO.Mail.Message.md

         string name,
         string value);

  Sets the value of this message's header field.
 If a header field with the same name exists, its value is replaced.
 If the header field's name occurs more than once, only the first instance of the header field is replaced.
-Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.
+This method updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.

        <b>Parameters:</b>